This post may contain affiliate links

-An angel food cake is challenging enough to prepare, however, a vegetarian one is an even larger challenge.
+An angel food cake is challenging enough to prepare, however, a vegan one is an even larger challenge.
 To ensure that this version turns great for you, I suggest that you read the whole article.
 It’s best to spare 10 minutes extra than to waste every penny and second make something that fails.

 Is This Vegan Angel Food Cake Worth Your Time and Energy?